andrejacobs/ajfs/Planning/Specs.md

     -   `-s, --hash`: Also output the file signature hash if available.
     -   `-m, --minimal`: Display only the path.
 Similar to what `find .` would produce.
     -   Example: `ajfs list` (uses ./db.ajfs) or `ajfs list /path/to/db`

+-   `export`

+    -   Export a database to different formats.
+    -   `--format=csv` Export to a CSV format.
+The default option.
+    -   `--format=json` Export to a JSON format.
+    -   `--format=hashdeep` Export to a format compatible with hashdeep.
+    -   Will not override any existing files.
+    -   Example: `ajfs export /path/export.csv` (uses ./db.ajfs) or
+        `ajfs export /path/database.ajfs /path/export.csv`

 ### Global flags